HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 blockchain.address.get_history
 ------------------------------

-Return the confirmed and unconfirmed history of a bitcoin address.
+Return the confirmed and unconfirmed history of a xrjv1 address.

 **Signature**